mtfaye/maa-dash/README.md

 - requirement.txt: Contains all the dependencies.
 - assets: contains all the statics images and CSS Boostrap codes.
-- spotify.data.db: sqlite database, no need to use this file.
+- spotify.data.db: SQLite database, no need to use this file.
 You can create the file in your directory by simply running the app.py